odisfm/zcx-core/docs/content/lessons/keyboard.md

 - Currently, the keyboard view is not designed for Drum Rack instruments.
 Better support for Drum Racks is planned for a future release.
 - Currently, the lowest note of the keyboard is always the tonic of the current scale.
 A future release will emulate the "fixed" layout seen on Push.

+## Issues

+- Aftertouch will be received even from controls that aren't part of the keyboard.

 ## Configuration

 The keyboard view is actually a specialized [matrix section](getting-started/zcx-concepts.md#matrix-sections).